 - Finally you watched a few videos to learn more about the technical details of green coffee machines.

 After searching for the best place to buy it and visiting various websites to compare costs, delivery times, etc. you finally decide to go ahead with the purchase of this coffee machine.
 During the process, you probably interacted several times with the company you finally bought the coffee machine from (via Messenger, WhatsApp or online advertisements).
-Does each interaction with this company seem more and more personalised, do the ads seem relevant?
+Does each interaction with this company seem more and more personalized, do the ads seem relevant?
 It is likely that the company in question uses a customer data platform (CDP) to tailor its marketing to your needs.
 As a company, you can complete your customer satisfaction strategy by combining various metrics, tools and communication channels.

 Difference between CDP and CRM

 This is why there is an important difference between a CDP and a CRM.
 CRM is not as good from a marketing point of view.
-CDP is more advanced in deploying an omnichannel strategy and communicating in a hyper-personalised way with your potential customers.
+CDP is more advanced in deploying an omnichannel strategy and communicating in a hyper-personalized way with your potential customers.
 That’s customer experience!

 Once you have your metrics, choose your customer’s favourite channel

 Now you know which customer satisfaction metrics to choose, you have also several alternatives to send your surveys.
 Indeed, several channels exist to send your satisfaction surveys.
 This is where you push customer satisfaction even further.
 Which channel (or channels) do your customers prefer?
 Does your customer mix different communication channels?
 Several alternatives exist.
 You can learn more about it in this article about customer survey alternatives.
 You’ll learn how to choose between E-mail, SMS or Voice depending on your customers.

 It seems that you’re all settled!
 You know all about the best customer satisfaction metrics to track and the channels to use.
 Let’s improve customer satisfaction in your business right now.
-(Link) Naxai can make you a personal offer regarding your needs to improve customer satisfaction rate in your company, ask for a quote!
+(Link) Naxai can make you a personal offer regarding your needs to improve the customer satisfaction rate in your company, ask for a quote!
 (Link)